msolo/iMavis/docs/help.md

 Swiping items in the history list will allow you to delete a history item.

-All the standard Mac keyboard navigation tricks work.
+All the standard Mac keyboard tricks work - for instance ⌘A will select all text and you can then delete it all with the **Delete** key.
+That will let you quickly start over.

 ⌘← and ⌘→ (**Command** with the left or right arrow keys) will let you skip to the beginning or end of the composition.